South Pacific Islands travel – advice, tips & recommendations.

 How to travel to South Pacific Islands?

 The easiest, quickest and often cheapest (if booked in advance) is getting a flight.
-KIWI.COM worked very well for me and flights booked in the region.
+KIWI.COM worked very well for flights booked in the region.

 Some South Pacific Islands (like Vanuatu, New Caledonia, Fiji) are easily accessible with direct flights from Australia and New Zealand.